Buying Property in St Albans

 Survey of Property

-If you are needing a mortgage, your chosen lender will arrange a valuation of the property.
+If you need a mortgage, your chosen lender will arrange a valuation of the property.
 The selected surveyor will check to make sure that there are no issues with the property that might affect the cost home.

 There are two types of surveys taken out on the potential purchase; a valuation and property survey: